-From new details in the Cambridge Analytica scandal surfacing, to its ongoing refusal to manage political ads, Facebook is certainly feeling the pressure at the moment.
-As Mark Zuckerberg vows to launch Libra in 2020, we ask “is Facebook’s reputation hindering Libra, or could Libra be Facebook’s saving grace?”
+From additional details in the Cambridge Analytica scandal surfacing, to its ongoing controversy about political ads, Facebook has certainly been under some pressure in recent years.
+As Mark Zuckerberg looks to launch Libra, we ask “is Facebook’s reputation hindering Libra, or could Libra be Facebook’s saving grace?”

 It’s safe to say that Facebook has had its fair share of hits to its reputation with users.
-From the Cambridge Analytica scandal, to its continuous refusal to censor political ads in the run up to America’s 2020 presidential election, not to mention the fact that it’s a constant target for nefarious parties.
+From the Cambridge Analytica scandal, to its approach political ads in the run up to America’s 2020 presidential election, not to mention the fact that it’s a constant target for nefarious parties.
 All in all, it’s safe to say that Facebook has a bit of an image problem right now.

 However, that doesn’t take away from the positives that the tech giant offers also; with its user base of over 2billion, it facilitates free communication between friends, provides entertainment for the masses, and boosts the careers of many creatives, freelancers, and businesses across its social media platforms.

-It’s no exaggeration to say that Facebook has changed the world, and it continues to strive for more, recently bringing internet and social media services to 100 million users in the third world.
+It’s no exaggeration to say that Facebook has changed the world, and it continues to strive for positive change, including bringing internet and social media services to 100 million users in the third world.

 Libra, it seems, is the next step in their plan for world domination.